 Then, one must factor in the toll on the physical body.
 One also has to understand that a parent who suffers from C-PTSD is not only likely to suffer with or die from illnesses directly caused by stress, they are also setting a role model for other family members, the community at large, friends, and children.

-Now… understand the next statement is not in any way being shared as a critique or judgement.
+Now… understand the next statement is not in any way being shared as a critique or judgment.

 Staying because you do not have the money to leave is a choice, nothing more.
 Staying for the kids — forcing THEM to witness you being abused — does nothing other than exposing them to an active Abuser and an Enabler.
 It’s a bad choice in every circumstance, period.
 Any person who says otherwise is enabling victims to behave in selfish ways that are masochistic and brutally corrupt and distort the personalities of children.

-ANYONE can leave unless they are being held hostages.
-But even a kidnap victim will tell you this — the reason they survived is because they never lost hope or faith in the belief that they COULD not only escape but WOULD.
+ANYONE can leave unless they are being held hostage.
+But even a kidnap victim will tell you this — the reason they survived is that they never lost hope or faith in the belief that they COULD not only escape but WOULD.

-Men and women who care about doing the right thing for themselves and their family walk away every day.
+Men and women who care about doing the right thing for themselves and their families walk away every day.
 They feel the fear and do it anyway.

 We know this sounds harsh.
 Be mad if you want, hearing, listening to it, or reading it — but understand, it’s nothing more than an assertion of provable, factual, non-disputable, rational truth.
 It is also one that helps people survive and get help for their children should they decide to play the role of “Co-Narcissist”.
 It’s something that needs to be pointed out to people who have severe C-PTSD or Stockholm Syndrome, especially — noting that in such cases, a person may stay because they don’t see escape as a possibility.